General Information about the Islam

 Islam Muslim

 Islam (Arabic: الإسلام) al-Islam (Persian: اسلام) is a monotheistic religion (one god) and one of the three major (re) called Abrahamic religions.
 The Arabic word Islam literally means surrender (to God) and submission and stresses the fundamental principle that a religious follower of Islam (Muslim) yields to God's will and laws.
-The main holy book for Muslims, the Qur'an, which they believe that God the text through the Archangel Gabriel to Muhammad as a prophet and messenger passed.
+The main holy book for Muslims, the Qur'an, which is the word of God, came through the angel Gabriel to the prophet Muhammad (peace be upon him).
 The number of Muslims worldwide is estimated at over 1.5 billion.

 History:

-Islam originated in the 7th century.
-For Muslims received the Prophet and the messenger Muhammad through the archangel Gabriel revelation of God, which he called the faith of Abraham and Adam re-introduce.
-For Muslims, Islam is also the original religion as revealed to Abraham, Moses, Jesus and other Islamic prophets.
-Previous prophets, including Moses and Jesus were sent to a people, while Muhammad as prophet of all nations is considered.
+In the 7th century, the prophet Muhammad (pbuh) received through the angle Gabriel the final revelation of God.
+For Muslims, Islam is also the original religion as revealed to Abraham, Moses, Jesus and other Islamic prophets, upon whom all be peace.
+Previous prophets, including Moses and Jesus were sent to a people, while Muhammad (pbuh) is a prophet for all the nations with the completed and full message.

 Islam teaches that all living beings on Earth on the day of resurrection will be judged by God and on the basis of their deeds.
-Unlike Christianity, Islam teaches no original sin, but the tendency of everyone to the right path to stray.
-Islam, Christians have a similar view of the Muslim holy spirit, called Roeh Al-Qoedoes, but, the Holy Trinity resolutely.
+Unlike Christianity, Islam teaches no original sin.

-Adam is in the Quran as well as Eve (not mentioned by name) held responsible for the fall.
-He had to dissuade his partner because of breaking God's commandment.
 "Sin" for the Muslim committing errors by poor external influence or own soul.
 Behavioral come partly from within (nafs) and partly external (influence of friends, people with a bad influence, influence by the consumer, influence of Satan).
 Bad deeds can be partly offset by the performance of Fard (religious duties), submission to the will of God and doing good deeds.
-Everyone's good and bad deeds will be weighed against each other on the "day of resurrection ', or' the hour 'or' the days of the assessment" mentioned.
-The forgiveness of God (Rahim), people can reach the sky.
-Sometimes a temporary punishment in hell followed.
+The good and bad deeds will be weighed against each other on the "day of resurrection ', or' the hour 'or' the days of the assessment" mentioned.
 A positive balance always results in direct admission to paradise.
-Eternal punishment Ridda Muslims who have committed, or have denied God's existence and have thus questioned the substance of the creed.

 5 Pillars: